EddyVerbruggen/nativescript-taptic-engine/README.md

 Codewise this is exactly the same as `weakBoom` and `strongBoom`, except for the function name of course.

 ## Changelog
+* 2.1.0  Modernized the code a little, migrated to the plugin seed structure, and added a Vue demo.
 * 2.0.0  Added official API for iPhone 7.
 Moved the old API to TapticEngineUnofficial.*.
 Requires Xcode 8 to build.
 * 1.0.0  Initial release, unofficial API only.
 Compatible with any Xcode version.